Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 # How To Run The Code (read carefully please)
 1) download intellIJ IDEA latest version
-2) dounload JDK 17+
+2) dounload JDK 17 or higher
-3) set up the environment variable for the bin folder of the JDK
+3) set up the environment variable for the bin folder of the JDK 17+
 4) open the IDEA
-5) open the project
+5) open the project (here we have two project where first one utilizes the first fitness function and the second one utilizes the second fitness function)
 6) make sure you are connected to the internet
 7) wait while the IDEA download all the libraries that are included as dependencies in the pom XML file
-8) go to the main
+8) go to the main file (here you will get 11 files that are executable (have "psvm" method)) so these files are as follows:
-9) firstly run the file "MainForGeneratingData" to generte the data
-10) run the other classes for the experiments
+   a) MainFirst: This class is used as the main class for the first scenario.
+   b) MainFirstBehavioralDefender: This class is used as the main class for the first scenario according to bahavioral defender.
+   c) MainFirstEquallyDistributionOnEdges: This class is used as the main class for the first scenario_equally Distribution.
+   d) MainFirstMB: This class is used to show the enhancement we gain after allocating our spare investments among Markove Blanket Nodes.
+   e) MainFirstMinCut: This class is used as the main class for the first scenario_min-cut.
+   f) MainSecond: This class is used as the main class for the second scenario.
+   g) MainSecondThirdBehavioralDefender: This class is used as the main class for the second-third scenario according to bahavioral defender.
+   h) MainSecondThirdDistributionEqually: This class is used as the main class for the second-third scenario equally distribution.
+   i) MainSecondThirdMB: This class is used to show the enhancement we gain after allocating our spare investments among Markove Blanket Nodes.
+   j) MainSecondThirdMinCut: This class is used as the main class for the second-third scenario_min-cut.
+   k) MainThird: This class is used as the main class for the third scenario.

 # References
 1) [1] G. Modelo-Howard, S. Bagchi, and G. Lebanon.
 2008.
 Determining placement of intrusion detectors for a distributed application through bayesian network modeling.
 In International Workshop on Recent Advances in Intrusion Detection.
 Springer, 271–290.